-Q. Will GARDASIL[®]9 still help me if I've already had HPV?
+Q. Will GARDASIL®9 still help me if I've already had HPV?

 A. Even if you've already had an HPV infection, you can still receive HPV vaccination.
-If you're already infected with one type of HPV contained in the vaccine, GARDASIL[®]9 is used to help protect you against the other 8 types.
+If you're already infected with one type of HPV contained in the vaccine, GARDASIL®9 will help protect you against the other 8 types.
 The vaccine cannot treat an existing HPV infection, however.1

-Q. If I am a female and get vaccinated with GARDASIL[®]9, do I still need to get regular Pap tests?
+Q. If I am a female and get vaccinated with GARDASIL®9, do I still need to get regular Pap tests?

-A. A GARDASIL[®]9 vaccination is used to help protect you against 9 strains of HPV.
+A. A GARDASIL®9 vaccination will help protect you against 9 strains of HPV.
 Vaccination does not remove the need for screening for cervical, vulvar, vaginal, anal, oropharyngeal and other head and neck cancers.
-Routine Pap tests should remain part of your health schedule regardless of GARDASIL[®]9 administration, as they can help in the early detection of precancerous or cancerous cervical cells.
+Routine Pap tests should remain part of your health schedule regardless of GARDASIL®9 administration, as they can help in the early detection of precancerous or cancerous cervical cells.
 Early detection and management of cervical dysplasia has been shown to have an impact on cervical cancer incidence and outcome.
-GARDASIL[®]9 is not indicated to manage and/or treat cervical cancer or dysplasia.^{1,2,5}
+GARDASIL®9 is not indicated to manage and/or treat cervical cancer or dysplasia.^{1,10,12}